MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 ### Use of claims mapping policy (optional)

 [Claims Mapping Policy (preview)](~/identity-platform/reference-claims-mapping-policy-type.md#claims-mapping-policy-properties) for attributes which do not exist in Microsoft Entra ID.
-Claims mapping allows you to migrate old on-premises apps to the cloud by adding additional custom claims that are backed by your ADFS or user objects
+Claims mapping allows you to migrate old on premises apps to the cloud by adding more custom claims that back your Active Directory Federation Services (AD FS) or user objects.

-To make your application use a custom claim and include additional fields, be sure you've also [created a custom claims mapping policy and assigned it to the application](~/identity-platform/saml-claims-customization.md).
+[Created a custom claims mapping policy and assigned it to the application](~/identity-platform/saml-claims-customization.md) to make your application use a custom claim and include more fields.

 > [!NOTE]
 > To use a custom claim, you must also have a custom policy defined and assigned to the application.
-This policy should include all required custom attributes.
+The policy should include all required custom attributes.
 >
 > You can do policy definition and assignment through PowerShell or Microsoft Graph.
 If you're doing them in PowerShell, you may need to first use `New-AzureADPolicy` and then assign it to the application with `Add-AzureADServicePrincipalPolicy`.
 For more information, see [Claims mapping policy assignment](~/identity-platform/saml-claims-customization.md).